Young Americans Series: 1969–1970 Sunset homes in Livermore

 Map showing Sunset East neighborhood in Livermore where Sunset’s Young Americans homes were built

-The model homes of the Young Americans Series (700 Series)
+The homes of the Young Americans Series (700 Series)

 The model complex was located on Belfast Court, directly across from the earlier 600 Series model homes on Vancouver Way.
 There were four models in the 700 Series, each designed with young families, couples, and creative homeowners in mind.
 These weren’t just starter homes—they were canvases for a modern lifestyle.